 Mysterious and haunting, the spectacular Pyramids of Egypt symbolize the rich cultural heritage of Ancient Egypt.
-These ancient wonders, dating back 2700 to 2500 BC have fascinated visitors since tourism began, and still remain a number one destination for travelers.
+These ancient wonders, dating back 2700 to 2500 BC have fascinated visitors since tourism began, and still remain a number one

 With Cairo the main city as your base, a tour from the Pyramids starts from the suburb of Giza.
 The Step Pyramid may be the one you're likely to visit first, situated in Saggara, followed by the Great Pyramid of Khufu, the Pyramid of Khafre and also the Pyramid of Menkaure.
 The enigmatic Sphinx near the Pyramid of Khafre continues to be carved from the bedrock from the Giza highland, and is an awesome sight.
 The Egyptian Museum showcases 1, 20,000 antique pieces in the pre-historic times to the Greco-Roman era, and can include the spectacular collection of King Tutankhamen.